dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > ```
 >
 > ... which will run the acceptance tests at the bottom of the file.
->
-> Later on we'll see how we can simplify functions like these with shared
-> utilities from the Dhall Prelude.

 This tutorial does not cover all available built-in functions.
 If you are interested in the full list, see: